54% of buyers say that free returns or exchanges are the second biggest influence on whether they buy from a brand or not.

 Often, they will make purchases using counterfeit money or stolen credit cards and then take your money through returns.

-Regardless of why customers may make returns, accept one fact before discussing how to reduce your return rates and create a comprehensive return policy: they will happen, no matter what you do to prevent them.
+Regardless of why customers may make returns, accept one fact before discussing how to reduce return rates and create a comprehensive return policy: they will happen, no matter what you do to prevent them.

 The key is to have a system to manage them and ensure return fraud doesn’t hurt your margins, or your customer experience.